Jithnuka/Jithnuka/README.md

 * Worked with **Cloudflare** for application security, DNS management, caching, and performance optimization.
 * Implemented Playwright-based web automation for workflow execution.

+#### ** Freelance Software Engineer **

+* ** Jul 2025 – Dec 2025 **
+* Developed and delivered the official website for BigTalk Podcast, featuring a centralized content management system for managing podcast episodes, videos, guests, and other digital content.
+* Managed projects end to end, from requirements gathering and solution design to development, deployment, and maintenance.
+* Worked directly with clients to understand business requirements and deliver practical, user focused software solutions.
+* Working with PHP, Node.js, SQL, React, HTML and Laravel to build scalable  and intelligent software systems.

 ---

 ### 🛠️ Technical Toolbox